-MIXTAPE DELINQUENTS: A Bootleg Immersive Sim (OPEN ALPHA)
+MIXTAPE DELINQUENTS: A Bootleg Roleplaying Game (OPEN ALPHA)

-Mixtape Delinquents (MTD for short) is a no-fi retrofuturistic cyberpunk immersive sim set in a retro-futuristic cyberpunk dystopia, inspired by Y2k aesthetics, long-forgotten obscure PC games, and the classics of the genre like the original Deus Ex, all wrapped up in a punky DIY design ethic, a pitch-black comedy narrative and a vitriolic satire of the state of technology, the "World Wide Web" and economics in our real modern day
+Mixtape Delinquents (MTD for short) is a no-fi retrofuturistic cyberpunk Immersive Sim with CRPG and Tactical-FPS elements, set in a retro-futuristic cyberpunk dystopia, inspired by Y2k aesthetics, long-forgotten shareware games, and the classics of the imsim genre like the original Deus Ex, all wrapped up in a punky DIY design ethic, a pitch-black comedy narrative that's dripping in the righteous venom of a vitriolic social-satire of the current state of technology, the enshittification of the "World Wide Web" and the late-stage capitalism of modernity

 (NOTE: This demo is an early alpha version of the game)